-What and Where is Sunset Celebration?
+What and Where is the Sunset Celebration?

 The nightly festival hosts visitors from all over the world who come to take part in the magicians, jugglers, clowns, psychics, local musicians, artists, and food vendors that combine for an incredible cultural experience.

 In addition to it's names sake appeal, the area is also home to the Memorial Sculpture Garden.
 Here you'll find bronze busts of 39 men and women that have had a significant impact on the islands life and heritage.
+Not to mention a 20' monument commemorating the island rich history of shipwreck salvaging.
 The artist responsible for the sculptures, is James Mastin.